Book Reading

 Recently (in the first half of 2012), under the recommendation of Jiahua Guo, I read the book “The Self-Cultivation of Programmers - Linking, Loading, and Libraries” from the LUG library, and I felt like I had found a treasure.
 However, the final exams are approaching, and I don’t have time to finish the whole book, so I only wrote a part of it.

-There are two ways to build software: one is to make it so simple that there are obviously no defects, and the other is to make it so complicated that there are no obvious defects; the former is much more difficult.
+There are two ways to build software: one is to make it so simple that there are obviously no defects, and the other is to make it so complicated that there are no obvious defects; the former is much more difficult.——Hoare in the Turing Award speech “The Emperor’s Old Clothes”

 2013-09-15

-This book imitates the style of “Seven Languages in Seven Weeks”, with one chapter for each database, divided into three sections, named Day One, Day Two, and Day Three.
-Unlike the official documentation of the databases, this book does not simply introduce each technology, but discusses the core basic concepts of each technology, enabling readers to understand the advantages and disadvantages of each database and which database should be used under what requirements.
+The book follows the same format as “Seven Languages in Seven Weeks”: one chapter per database, each chapter divided into three sections called Day 1, Day 2, and Day 3.
+Unlike official database documentation, this book does not simply introduce each technology, but explores the core concepts of each one, helping readers understand the strengths and weaknesses of each database and which database to use for which kinds of requirements.